 (ii) it is desirable that the thing be forfeited,

-the court must order that the thing is forfeited to the Crown; or
+the court must order that the thing is forfeited to the Crown;

-(b) if the court is not so satisfied, it must order that the thing be delivered to the person apparently entitled to possession immediately before the thing was seized.
+(b) if the court is not so satisfied, it must order that the thing be delivered to the person apparently entitled to possession immediately before the thing was seized; or

+(c) if the court is satisfied that it is appropriate for a member of the police force to be given more time to investigate or analyse evidence relating to the seized thing, the court may order that the thing be held in the custody of the member of the police force for such further period as the court thinks fit.

 (7) Subject to subsection (8) a thing that is forfeited to the Crown under this Act may be destroyed or otherwise dealt with as instructed by the Registrar.

 (8) Where a thing is ordered to be forfeited to the Crown under this section, the Registrar must not direct the destruction of that thing before the expiration of the time allowed for instituting an appeal against the order, or, if an appeal is lodged within that time, before the determination of the appeal.

+(9) In this section —

+“lawfully seized” means lawfully seized in relation to an alleged offence under this Act.

 [Section 117 amended by No. 30 of 2003 s.
 32 and 39; No. 59 of 2004 s.
 141; No. 10 of 2006 s.
-33.]
+7 and 33.]

 117A.
 Forfeiture of copies of seized publications, films and computer games